mraggi/discreture/README.md

 # Discreture

-This is a modern C++ 11 (and 14) library designed to facilitate combinatorial research by providing fast and easy iterators to a few combinatorial objects, such as combinations, permutations, partitions, and others.
-The idea is to have them resemble the STL containers as much as possible, without actually storing the whole set of objects in memory.
+This is a modern C++14 library designed to facilitate combinatorial research by providing fast and easy iterators to a few combinatorial objects, such as combinations, permutations, partitions, and others.
+The idea is to have discreture's lazy containers interface resemble the STL containers as much as possible, by providing the standard ways of iterating over them.

-Discreture is designed to follow the STL containers as closely as possible, by providing the standard ways of iterating.
 In addition, many of the algorithms described in the standard <algorithm> library work as-is in these containers, as if the containers were marked as const.

 This library is provided as a header-only library.